Basic Color Terms

 The work has achieved widespread influence.
-However, the constraints in color-term ordering have been substantially loosened, both by Berlin and Kay in later publications, and by various critics.
+However, the constraints in color-term ordering have been substantially loosened, both by Berlin and Kay in later publications and by various critics.
 Barbara Saunders questioned the methodologies of data collection and the cultural assumptions underpinning the research, as has Stephen C. Levinson.

+One concern is whether the concept requires too much discretion when deciding what counts as a "Basic" color term, or which color divisions count as essentially the same.
+This raises several open questions:

+Should light blue/azure be included with the stage VII color terms, even though it isn't basic in English?
+Is "orange" truly a "basic" term in English, and if so, is the selection of which terms are basic influenced by either the theory or historical accidents of European cultures?
+Are these color divisions for Gaelic or the Himba people fully compatible with the dark/light, then red, then yellow and green, then blue expectation?